Health insurance marketplace: Criticism and controversy

-State-Based Marketplaces
+State-based Marketplaces

 A State-based Marketplace (SBM) is a state-specific online marketplace where American citizens and legal residents can comparison shop, apply, and enroll in subsidized health insurance plans via a government agency.
 Similar to Healthcare.gov, but created and maintained by the individual state.
 Sometimes referred to as a State-based Exchange (SBE), State-based marketplaces strive to limit consumer confusion by standardizing information on plan benefits and making it easier to compare insurance policy cost and quality.

-States that have opted to implement a State-based Marketplace are required to offer numerous forms of aid to consumers searching for coverage, such as toll-free hotlines to help consumers with plan selection, assistance in determining eligibility for federal subsidies or Medicaid, and conducting outreach to educate consumers on available coverage options in their state.

 States with State-based Marketplaces

 State-based Marketplaces have developed as technology matures and the market and individual state needs have changed.
 Numerous states have opted to implement their own SBM.